aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  Where is your support located/What are the business hours?
 Is it email support or also call?

  Our support is located in USA, Finland and Poland.
-We provide 24/5 (business days) support for all test runs on devices at Testdroid Cloud as well as an email answers for any questions related to Testdroid products.
+We provide 24/5 (business days) support for all test runs on devices at Bitbar Testing as well as an email answers for any questions related to Bitbar Testing products.
 Business hours – as defined in Pricing – apply for European CET time zone 9am-5pm.

 ###  Do you offer devices with pre-released OS versions of Android and iOS?